PUM01-2025/PowerFlow/README.md

 #### Node types

-A grid node is of one of the following types: LOAD, MIDDLE, SLACK_EXTERNAL or SLACK.
+A grid node is of one of the following types: LOAD, LOAD_IMPLICIT, MIDDLE, SLACK, SLACK_IMPLICIT.

 - LOAD nodes are nodes where the power consumption is known and the voltage is unknown.
+- LOAD_IMPLICIT nodes are similar to LOAD nodes, but the power is instead specified by a connection to another grid.
 - MIDDLE nodes are nodes that are only used for branching and connections.
-- SLACK_EXTERNAL nodes are nodes where the voltage is known and the power is unknown.
+- SLACK nodes are nodes where the voltage is known and the power is unknown.
-- SLACK nodes are similar to SLACK_EXTERNAL nodes, but the voltage is instead specified by a connection to another grid.
+- SLACK_IMPLICIT nodes are similar to SLACK nodes, but the voltage is instead specified by a connection to another grid.

 Note that:

 - Each grid in a network must have a voltage reference.
-Therefore, at least one SLACK_EXTERNAL or SLACK node must exist in each grid.
+Therefore, at least one SLACK or SLACK_IMPLICIT node must exist in each grid.
-- When connecting two grids, one of the nodes has to be a SLACK node and the other node has to be a MIDDLE node.
+- When connecting two grids, one of the nodes has to be a SLACK_IMPLICIT node and the other node has to be a LOAD_IMPLICIT node.

 #### Per-unit